ipfs-inactive/examples/examples/files/readme.md

 QmWChe9uQKJgZdjwuTjY1qcUebVDu7Jb5LpSZ2XXyvzdfh 26 multi
 ```

-There are a few other commands in the files api command set, and you can check them out by running `ipfs files --help`.
-Hopefully you now have a good idea of what and how this api works and some of the things you can accomplish with it.
+There are a few other commands in the files API command set, and you can check them out by running `ipfs files --help`.
+Hopefully you now have a good idea of what and how this API works and some of the things you can accomplish with it.

 By [whyrusleeping](http://github.com/whyrusleeping)